-- 1. Title of each class of securities to which transaction applies: - 3.
-Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined.): - 4.
-Proposed maximum aggregate value of transaction: - 5.
-Total fee paid: - o Fee paid previously with preliminary materials. - o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the form or schedule and the date of its filing. - 1.
-Amount previously paid: - 2.
-Form, Schedule or Registration Statement No.: - 3.
-Filing party: - 4.
+(Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Ρá ayment t of Filing Fee (Check the appropriate box): √ No f ee required. О Fee o computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+1. Title of each class of securities to which transaction applies: 2.
+Aggregate number of securities to which transaction applies: 3.
+Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee calculated and state how it was determined.): 4.
+Proposed maximum aggregate value of transaction: 5.
+Total fee paid: o Fee p aid previously with preliminary materials.
+0 k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ously.
+Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.
+1. Amount previously paid: 2.
+Form, Schedule or Registration Statement No.: 3.
+Filing party: 4.
 Date filed:

-STREAMLINE HEALTH SOLUTIONS, INC. 10200 Alliance Road, Suite 200 Cincinnati, Ohio 45242-4716
+STREAMLINE HEALTH SOLUTIONS, INC.

+10200 Alliance Road, Suite 200 Cincinnati, Ohio 45242-4716

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 23, 2007
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 21, 2008